 Oscillating fans help mimic the outdoor environment, and provide all the benefits listed above.
 Luckily most oscillating fans are quite similar, and you can be cheap when it comes to purchasing one for your grow tent.
 You just want to keep in mind the noise, and how much space it will take up inside the grow tent.

 As for installing an oscillating fan into your grow tent, ideally you want it to clip it to a wall in the tent.
 You don't want it to be too close to leaves as it may cause wind burn.
 You also don't want it too far away, as ideally it will circulate the air above, below, and between the plants.
 Click here to see a fan meant for inside a grow tent.
 Since it has clips, they can easily be moved around the tent to maximize their efficiency.

-The other fan you should consider purchasing is an inline duct fan.
+For ventilation, the other fan you should consider purchasing is an inline duct fan.
 In simpler terms, this is simply an exhaust fan.
 It's used to expel hot humid air from your grow tent.
-Often this fan is hooked up to a carbon filter, so the air being expelled from the tent does not have a cannabis odor.
+Often it's hooked up to a carbon filter, so the air being expelled from the tent does not have a cannabis odor.

 Most people will force the air outside, with duct tubing that goes out a window but others will let the air expel into their home if a window is not possible.
 While they are not mandatory, they are great for improving air circulation within your tent.

 While it's not a mandatory requirement, it may be necessary depending on the type of lights you are using.
 If your lights get very hot, you will need to expel the hot air out of the tent.
 Otherwise, the growing conditions will be too hot, and your plants will suffer the consequences.